saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-2/README.md

-# Module 2 – Timing Libraries, Hierarchical vs. Flat Synthesis, and Efficient Flop Coding
+# Module 2 – Timing Libraries, Hierarchical and Flat Synthesis, and Flip-Flop Coding Styles

 ## Overview

-This module explores the next stage of the RTL-to-netlist synthesis flow.
-It focuses on how timing libraries guide standard-cell selection, how hierarchical and flat design structures affect synthesis, and how different flip-flop coding styles in Verilog influence the resulting hardware.
+This module continues the RTL-to-netlist synthesis flow by studying timing libraries, synthesis hierarchy, and flip-flop implementation styles.
+It also examines how Verilog coding choices affect the hardware inferred during synthesis.

-The module uses the **Sky130 standard-cell library** and **Yosys** for synthesis.
+The practical work uses the **Sky130 standard-cell library** with **Yosys** as the synthesis tool.

 ### Topics Covered